K-Scar

 Workers Party H.Q.

-The very embodiment of evil in the eyes of some, the North Korean Workers’ Party headquarters in Cheorwon has been left exactly as the Korean War left it — bombed, roofless, and steeped in the tragic memory of those who were tortured to death there.
+The very embodiment of evil in the eyes of some, the North Korean Workers’ Party headquarters in Cheorwon has been left exactly as the Korean War left it: bombed, roofless, and steeped in the tragic memory of those who were tortured to death there.

-Central Frontline
+Central Front

 Peace Dam, Hwacheon